ferro/ferro/README.md

 ## TODO

 Please do contribute!
 I'm not planning on working on the below items.
-Open an issue if you'd like to be pointed in the right direction on how to implement something.
+Open an issue or WIP pull request if you'd like to be pointed in the right direction on how to implement something.

+* save command history and display on options page along with usage statistics/graphs
 * enable scrolling past 5th suggestion
 * allow clicking on and reordering saved session icons and rows of icons
 * allow omnibox keyword interaction, eg `f extract google.com`